Parking sector publishes code of practice for private land

 The parking sector Single Code of Practice: Version 1

-The trade bodies say the 60-page single code, which supersedes their previously separate codes, will raise standards and deliver greater transparency and consistency for the benefit of motorists.
+The trade bodies say the new single code, which supersedes their previously separate codes, will raise standards and deliver greater transparency and consistency for the benefit of motorists.

 The new sector code can be downloaded here

-• Provides consistent rules for private parking operators
+• mandates a 10-minute grace period for motoristsprovides consistent rules for private parking operators

-Private parking operators will implement the new single code by 1 October 2024 with all existing sites needing to be updated by December 2026.
+Private parking operators will have to implement the new single code by 1 October 2024 with all existing sites needing to be updated by December 2026.

 Will Hurley, IPC chief executive officer said: “This new code will create positive change across the UK, enhancing the protection of the most vulnerable in society, whilst creating consistency and clarity for motorists and continuing to elevate standards across the sector.”